nfernandes/morpheus/README.md

 - reponse helper: Creating a standardized template for responses.
 To guarantee that it is always sent the same type of structure in the response.
 Allows easier collaboration with other systems.

 - sender helper: Email/SMS sender functionality based on nodemailer/puretext respectively.
 Nodemailer was selected because it is a reliable service easy to use and to set up.
 A gmail test account was setup to send the emails.
 Consequently, the from email used by default is the created gmail.
 However, if we would have a mailchimp or AWS SMTP or other the from email could be configurable.
-In the sending functionality, promised were use to keep synchronism in the response to a client system or the user directy.
+In the sending functionality, promised were use to keep synchronism in the response to a client system or the user directly.

-- validator: Some functionalities using some pre-existent js validations and adding extra ones necessaies in the project context.
+- validator: Some functionalities using some pre-existent js validations and adding extra ones necessaries in the project context.

 Possible improvements